-When you buy a car with high fuel-efficiency, it’s not just good for the planet — it’s good for your wallet too, and it means the price you pay at the pump might be a little less shocking.
-The best gas mileage cars come in all sizes and prices from a range of top manufacturers.
+When you buy a fuel-efficient car, it’s not just good for the planet — it’s good for your wallet, too.
+It means the price you pay at the pump every time you fill up might be a little less shocking.
+The cars with the best gas mileage come in all sizes and prices from a range of top manufacturers.

 Finding a fuel-efficient car that meets your needs is as easy as checking out our list.
-We’ve included trucks, compact cars, and sedans loaded with top-of-the-line and in-demand features.
-Save the planet and enjoy the ride along the way.
+We’ve included trucks, compact cars, and sedans loaded with top-of-the-line and in-demand features, including the, which has great gas mileage.
+Save the planet, and enjoy the ride along the way.

 The best car with great gas mileage: Honda Fit